-There may be some swelling and bruising around the wound site which can persist for up to 2 weeks.
-This is normal and nothing to worry about.
+There may be some swelling and bruising around the wound site and down your leg which can persist for up to several months.
+This is normal and nothing to worry about unless you have any of the symptoms or signs below.